 The garden opens at 9:00 for cars and we typically potluck all the way in at the last parking/picnic area starting between 9:30 - 10.

-For those running, pacing, and volunteering at the HURT 100 we are a mere 10 days away!
+For those running, pacing, and volunteering at the HURT 100 we are less than 2 weeks away!

-We are planning to run a reverse Trek loop (~10 miles) at an easy pace this Saturday starting at 7:00 a.m. from the Nature Center.
-Invite your pacer's and let's get a bunch of people out there.
+This Saturday, as per tradition, we are planning to run a reverse Trek loop (~10 miles) at an easy pace this Saturday starting at 7:00 a.m. from the Nature Center.
+Meet at the picnic tables and invite your pacer's and let's get a bunch of people out there on the trails.
 In years past, we have even had some early arrivals from the mainland join us.

 We are looking forward to seeing all our visiting friends and H.U.R.T. ohana!

 Same as last weekend but starting from Manoa, this weekend Melanie will be out on course for another 20 mile HURT loop.
 This is mostly to give the pacers a chance to get out there and run the loop prior to race day.
 If you aren't sure of the course, we would highly advise that you bring a buddy who does know the way or a map to find your way around.
 The group will likely spread out during the course of the loop and be running at a good pace.
 If you'd rather not do the full 20, you can come out for part and turn back at any time, again just make sure you know the way.

 For the run, the meeting spot will be along Manoa road (right before you turn to the left and the road narrows heading in to Manoa Falls trailhead).
 Meet near the bus stop at 6:30.
 You might need a light in the beginning so bring a handheld for safety.
 Please be self sufficient and bring everything you need for the full 20 miles.
 Expect between 6-8 hours for time on the trail depending on your speed.